All Episodes

 They didn't seem to say a word about it.

-Now Trump forget it.
+Now Trump doesn't forget it.

 By the way, I just read this.

-I did this was on the Daily Wire.
+This was on the Daily Wire.

 Wow.

-Is an article on Business Insider.
+There's an article on Business Insider.

 I don't even want to say it.

-Polls show support for Biden about reparations as radioactive because he said it in a town hall, uh, an NAACP town hall last Thursday.
+Polls show support for Biden about reparations as radioactive because he said it in a town hall, an NAACP town hall last Thursday.

-Anyway, so we have an ABC News uh poll that shows three-quarters, 73% of Americans think the federal government should not pay money back to African Americans whose ancestors were slaves as compensation.
+Anyway, so we have an ABC News poll that shows three-quarters, 73% of Americans think the federal government should not pay money back to African Americans whose ancestors were slaves as compensation.

-By the way, Democrats split 54% yes, 45% no.
+By the way, Democrats split, 54% yes, 45% no.

 Republicans, 94% no.